ternandsparrow/inaturalist-docker/README.md

 Running the start script with `--build` still relies on a cache of docker images to speed up rebuilds.
 If you see anything that looks like stale files in your docker builds, you can cache bust by running `docker-compose build --no-cache`.
+You can also supply a service name (just a positional param) to only build a single service.

 ## Connecting to Postgres
 The container doesn't expose a post so you can't connect to it from outside but